cocktails-for-programmers/cocktails_for_programmers/cocktails_for_programers.md

 **Note:** [Club-Mate](http://en.wikipedia.org/wiki/Club-Mate) is currently distributed to 40 countries.
 If yours not in the list, there are many alternatives, and you can even brew it yourself.
-All you need is 4 tsp. mate leaves, 4 tsp. cane sugar, half a lemon and a water carbonator.
+All you need is 4 tsp. mate leaves, 4 tsp. cane sugar, half a lemon and a water carbonator:
+1. Boil 1L of water
+2. In a small cup add suggar and lemon juice and approx. 20mL water to make it into a sirup
+3. Add the mate leaves to the rest of the water and allow it to infuse for approx. 4 Minutes.
+4. Cool it down, until you can safely use your water carbonator (if its still to hot and your carbonator is made of plastic it might melt!)
+5. After carbonating the mate, add your sirup

+You could also add everything right away, but the suggar and lime juice will mess up your carbonator and it's really hard to clean afterwards!

 ### Cocktails were made by